ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 and a single dependency on the associated interface.
-Then, learn how to break a more complex object into multiple values using [bridge domains][vpp-bd-descriptor] and [BD-interface bindings][vpp-bd-iface-descriptor], derived one for every interface assigned into the domain, as an example.
+Then, learn how to break a more complex object into multiple values using [bridge domains][vpp-bd-descriptor] and [BD-interface bindings][vpp-bd-iface-descriptor], derived one for every interface to be assigned into the domain, as an example.
 Finally, check out the [Linux interface watcher][linux-iface-watcher], which shows that values may enter the graph even from below as SB notifications, and used as [targets for dependencies][afpacket-dep] by other objects.
 These descriptors cover most of the features and should help you to get started implementing your own.

-**TODO: create and add links to "mock" descriptors (mostly just skeletons and some printouts)**
+**TODO: create and add links to "mock" descriptors to play with (mostly just skeletons and some printouts)**